Clive Alderton: Biography

 Alderton was educated at Abingdon School.
 He joined the Foreign Office in 1986 and subsequently served in various diplomatic posts in Poland, Belgium (European Union), Singapore and France.

-In 2006, he was appointed Deputy Private Secretary to Prince Charles and his wife, and he was promoted to Private Secretary for Foreign and Commonwealth Affairs to Their Royal Highnesses in 2009.
+In 2006, he was appointed Deputy Private Secretary to Prince Charles and his wife Camilla, and he was promoted to Private Secretary for Foreign and Commonwealth Affairs to Their Royal Highnesses in 2009.
 In 2012, he took up an appointment as ambassador to Morocco and simultaneously non-resident ambassador to Mauritania.

 He was appointed principal private secretary to the Prince of Wales and Duchess of Cornwall on 5 February 2015.
 He served in that position until the Prince's accession to the throne as King Charles III on 8 September 2022, following the death of his mother, Queen Elizabeth II.

 On 13 September 2022, Alderton was sworn as a member of the Privy Council.
 On 20 October 2022, he attended the Privy Council as one of the King's Private Secretaries.
 He was Joint Private Secretary to the King, serving with Sir Edward Young, until 15 May 2023, when Young retired.
 From then he has been Private Secretary to the Sovereign.

 Alderton is also a Trustee of the Prince of Wales's Charitable Fund.

-According to the Sovereign Grant Report, as of 2024, Alderton receives a salary of £215,000-220,000.
+According to the Sovereign Grant Report, as of 2026, Alderton receives total remuneration of £305,000.

+In July 2026, it was announced that Alderton will retire in May 2027.